Check mysql-innodb-buffer-pool-size

 Overview

 Checks the InnoDB buffer pool size configuration in MySQL/MariaDB.
 Compares the configured innodb_buffer_pool_size against the actual data and index sizes of all InnoDB tables to determine if the buffer pool is large enough.
-Also checks the ratio of innodb_log_file_size * innodb_log_files_in_group to the buffer pool size, which should be in the range of 20-30%.
+On MySQL 8.0.30+ it additionally derives a workload-based recommendation for innodb_redo_log_capacity from the per-hour Innodb_os_log_written write rate and the host’s RAM tier (rounding rules match mysqltuner).

 Important Notes: